This page contains ongoing information regarding school during the coronavirus pandemic.

 There are things you can do to help reduce the risk of you and anyone you live with getting ill with COVID-19

 We are committed to ensuring our children are kept safe and well whilst also ensuring any disruption to learning is kept to a minimum.
-If your child is required to stay home, are using the platform Google Classrooms in order to deliver teaching and learning that meets the same quality as in school.
+If your child is required to stay home, we are using the platform Google Classrooms in order to deliver teaching and learning that meets the same quality as in school.
 We are committed to ensuring restricted attendance at school does not prevent our children from accessing the complete curriculum, or falling behind in their learning.
 If you are finding it difficult to access the learning at home, for whatever reason, please do not hesitate to contact us.
-We have already lent our DfE and school Chromebooks: please let us know if this is something you need help with.
+We have already lent out our DfE and school Chromebooks: please let us know if this is something you need help with.

 We have used Google Classroom for the past term in school and our children are familiar with it.
 We have been delighted to see children as young as five navigate the screen and join in with live lessons where these are delivered.
 This is their world!
-Having said that, it is important to build in screen breaks and ensure you have as much time outside as you are allowed.
+Remember, it is important to build in screen breaks and ensure you have as much time outside as you are allowed.
 Technology is a tool for life, not a tool we live for.

 This page is constantly being updated.